-Is the Behaviour Teacher, Executive or Deputy Principal/ Principal Managed?

-TEACHER MANAGED

-Classroom

-Unsatisfactory Behaviours:

-- Language/Swearing

-- (Low level)

-- Lateness

-- Incomplete classwork

-- Lack of preparedness

-- Calling out

-- Put downs

-- Throwing

-- Disrupting the learning of others

-- Refusing to follow a reasonable request

-- Writing on the school property in class

-- Unauthorised device use

-- Dishonesty

-If deemed as a dangerous or critical incident, teacher sends another student to get AP/HT and or DP.

-Classroom Teacher Interventions may include:

-- Use re- directional strategies

-- Proximity control

-- Non-Verbal cues to correct behaviour

-- Verbal warning to student

-- Conference with student

-- In class modified seat

-- Take up time

-- Reflection desk

-- Detention

-Playground

-The duty teacher will:

-- Provide a warning to student and redirect inappropriate behaviour.

-- If student behaviour continues, student will be required to walk with teacher or sit in a reflection seat in the playground (Primary).
+Is the Behaviour Teac Is the Behaviour Teacher, Executive or Deputy Principal/ Principal Managed?
+TEACHER MANAGED Classroom Unsatisfactory Behaviours: Language/Swearing (Low level) Lateness Incomplete classwork Lack of preparedness Calling out Put downs Throwing Disrupting the learning of others Refusing to follow a reasonable request Writing on the school property in class Unauthorised device use Dishonesty If deemed as a dangerous or critical incident, teacher sends another student to get AP/HT and or DP.
+Classroom Teacher Interventions may include: Use re- directional strategies Proximity control Non-Verbal cues to correct behaviour Verbal warning to student Conference with student In class modified seat Take up time Reflection desk Detention Playground The duty teacher will: Provide a warning to student and redirect inappropriate behaviour.
+If student behaviour continues, student will be required to walk with teacher or sit in a reflection seat in the playground (Primary).
 This behaviour is recorded on Sentral by the teacher on duty.

-- If student continues

-behaviour or refuses to

-follow teacher's directions,

-this behaviour becomes
+If student continues behaviour or refuses to follow teacher's directions, this behaviour becomes Executive managed.

-Executive managed.

 Teacher to complete referral slip.

-If inappropriate behaviour continues

-Teacher gives visual warnings on the board.
+If inappropriate behaviour continues Teacher gives visual warnings on the board.
 These warnings are an accumulation of any inappropriate behaviour, as outlined above.
 (Not one warning for each of the behaviours.)
 Student/s may be moved to reflection desk/ designated seat.

-If behaviour continues and a 3rd warning is issued, the student will have class detention with class teacher in designated room.

-Student and teacher discuss behaviour

-Record on Sentral

-If the inappropriate behaviour continues or is escalated, students may be sent to AP/HT for Detention

-If the inappropriate behaviour continues or is escalated, student placed on Level B

-LEVEL B: EXECUTIVE MANAGED (Assistant Principal/Head Teacher)

-LEVEL B unsatisfactory behaviours may include but are not limited to:

-- Continual refusal to follow reasonable request/ instruction

-- If student is sent to AP/HT a second time in a two week period

-- Intimidation/Harassment

-- Anti-social behaviour

-- Continual minor infractions

-- Swearing at another student

-- Minor threats to another student

-- Uniform (monitored daily)

-- · Continuing misbehaviour

-- Dangerous classroom practices

-- Inappropriate/unauthorised phone or electronic device use

-Assistant Principal/ Head Teacher Interventions may include:

-- Interview with student. - 2 Executive Detentions (primary) - 5 day AP/HT monitoring card (K-2 students monitoring card for in class) Students need to get their monitoring cards signed each lesson/session by teacher on duty or classroom teacher.
-If cards are not signed the student will need to complete an extra day of monitoring. - Primary students report daily to detention room to get card signed. - Secondary students hand in monitoring card to front office at the end of each day - Referral to LST members, Counsellor, ARCO, Mandatory Report (if required) - Interview with student. - Level B letter sent electronically or with student.
+If behaviour continues and a 3 rd warning is issued, the student will have class detention with class teacher in designated room.
+Student and teacher discuss behaviour Record on Sentral If the inappropriate behaviour continues or is escalated, students may be sent to AP/HT for Detention + If the inappropriate beh aviour continues or is escalated, stu dent placed on Level B but are not limited to: Continual refusal to follow reasonable request/ instruction If student is sent to AP/HT a second time in a two week period Intimidation/Harassment Anti-social behaviour Continual minor infractions Swearing at another student Minor threats to another student Uniform (monitored daily) Continuing misbehaviour Dangerous classroom practices Inappropriate/unauthorised phone or electronic device use may include: Interview with student.
+2 Executive Detentions (primary) 5 day AP/HT monitoring card (K-2 students monitoring card for in class) Students need to get their monitoring cards signed each lesson/session by teacher on duty or classroom teacher.
+If cards are not signed the student will need to complete an extra day of monitoring.
+Primary students report daily to detention room to get card signed.
+Secondary students hand in monitoring card to front office at the end of each day Referral to LST members, Counsellor, ARCO, Mandatory Report (if required) Interview with student.
+Level B letter sent electronically or with student.
 N.B.
 If the classroom teacher sends a student to the AP/HT, the student will then remain with the AP/HT for at least the remainder of the lesson/session.

-Record on Sentral

-Compliance:

-- Executive detention completed successfully student returns to Level A - Student completes the 5 day monitoring card and returns to Level A
+Compliance: Executive detention completed successfully - student returns to Level A Student completes the 5 day monitoring card and returns to Level A